chaudhryjunaid/setup-apple-silicon-mac/README.md

 - Open Terminal.app and execute:
   ```
   which brew
-  eval $(/opt/homebrew/bin/brew shellenv); # if brew is not detected
+  eval $(/opt/homebrew/bin/brew shellenv); # if brew is not detected and you are on apple silicon
+  eval $(/usr/local/bin/brew shellenv); # if brew is not detected and you are on an intel mac
   which brew # should be detected now; we're ready to brew now
   ```
+- Inspect all the brew install scripts and comment out installs that you don't want as well as uncomment any installs that you want that are disabled by default.
+Remember `#` is the line comment character for shell scripts.
 - The scripts brew-cli.sh, brew-cask.sh, opt-brew.sh, etc, will install CLI and GUI apps for your new apple silicon mac including Chrome, Sublime Text, and others.
 You can omit corresponding installs by commenting out relevant lines.
 Please inspect and modify these scripts to ensure what you require is being installed only.
 You may even comment entire subscripts from install.sh if you require so.
 - Execute the following commands to run specified installs:
   ```
   cd ~/setup-apple-silicon-mac
   ./install.sh
   ```
-- Open Finder, goto Applications folder, then open the Utilities folder in it.
-There will be Terminal app in the utilities folder.
-Right click Terminal app in Finder and click `Get Info`.
-In the info tab, check `open using Rosetta` checkbox.
-From now on we will use iTerm as `the arm terminal` as it will execute arm binaries by default and we will use the Terminal app as `the rosetta terminal` as it will execute binaries in x86_64 mode by default.
-Close all original and duplicated terminal windows by selecting Quit from menu or icon right-click before re-opening for next commands.
 - If you use Visual Studio Code, open Visual Studio Code on your old computer, turn Settings Sync on by going to preferences and hitting the `Turn on Settings Sync` button and following its steps to upload your visual studio code settings to github.
 Next, open Visual Studio Code on apple silicon mac and turn on settings sync using the same account.
 If prompted, select `Replace local config` option to override local settings with your old machine's vscode settings.

 ## Basic system setup